softworkz/embyuserwiki/Users.md

 ![](images/server/users1.png)

 A local user will be displayed with a cloud if it is linked to Media Browser Connect.
-For more information, see
 ![](images/server/users6.png)
+For more information, see [Media Browser Connect](Media Browser Connect).

 ![](images/server/users2.png)
 ![](images/server/users3.png)